 You cannot renew a supplier's certificate for them.
 But there is more you can do than nothing:

 Monitor supplier certificates and alert in advance.
-You can monitor the certificate health of any endpoint you connect to, whether you own it or not.
+The same TLS certificate monitoring that covers your own estate can watch any endpoint you connect to, whether you own it or not.
 If your payment gateway's certificate expires in 14 days and your supplier has not renewed it, you will know in advance — giving you time to contact them before the failure, not after.
+See the guide on tracking supplier certificates automatically for a practical setup approach.

 Include certificate monitoring in supplier assessment.
 When evaluating new suppliers or renewing contracts, ask about their certificate management practices.
 Do they have automated renewal?
 What is their process?
 This is a reasonable technical due diligence question, particularly for critical dependencies.